LeoCosgrove/BusDisplay/README.md

 For use with Adafruit Matrix Portal and 64x32 LED Matrix

-# Configuration:
+## Configuration:
 Add wifi details and API key to secrets.py
-Other options are in config.py
+Options are held in config.py